yaronw/method_cacher/README.md

 end
 ```

-If used with Rails and no cache store is specified, method_cacher automatically uses the cache store configured with rails
+If used with Rails and no cache store is specified, method_cacher automatically uses the cache store configured in Rails
-through a call to `Rails.cache`.
+by calling `Rails.cache`.

 ## Usage